EmmaSmedley87/Ninja-Turtles-Pac-Man/README.md

 - Day 1: Planning of project, deciding on MVP
 - Day 6 - MVP achieved
-- Day 7 - Add basic styling and get shredder chasing feature to work
+- Day 7 - Add basic styling and get Shredder chasing feature to work

 **Day 1 Highlights**

 I only spent an hour or so brainstorming game ideas before i settled on my Ninja Turtles Pac Man idea.
-As a big fan of 80's style games i thought it was be an enjoyable game to recreate and play.
+As a big fan of 80's style games, i thought it was be an enjoyable game to recreate and play.
 Additionally, as a 2d game without any special effects this choice allowed me to concentrate on solving the problems within the Javascript code without worrying about all the snazzy style bits working- which i thought was important for my first project.

 I created a timeline to ensure i would meet the deadline and achieve my MVP with some time to spare- to allow for any problems that might rise during the game build.
 I also clearly distinguished my essential features from my 'nice to have's', so i wouldn't take on more than i could achieve within the timeframe, but had noted some cool feature for future improvements.